dikayx/exifex/README.md

 3. Access the app on `http://localhost:8080`

 4. Stop the app using `Ctrl+C` and run `docker-compose down` to remove the containers

+### Configuration

+There are limitations to the file size and the number of images you can analyze at once.
+You can change these values by modifying the `MAX_CONTENT_LENGTH` and `MAX_FILES` variables in the [app.py](src/app.py) and [main.js](src/static/js/main.js) files.

+These values are set to 16MB and 10 images respectively due to the limitations of the free tier of Vercel.

+## Contributing

+If you want to contribute to the project, feel free to open an issue or a pull request.
+You can also suggest new features or improvements by creating an issue.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.